mui/material-ui/docs/pages/blog/hello-grid-version-2.md

 #### Remove unnecessary props

-In version 2, `Grid` is always an item—similar to the Flexbox item in CSS—so the `item` prop is no longer needed.
+In v2, `Grid` is always an item—similar to the Flexbox item in CSS—so the `item` prop is no longer needed.

 The new `Grid` automatically handles the sizing of truncated text that's too long for its container, so we've also removed the `zeroMinWidth` prop since it's no longer needed: